kartiksethi/CIFAR10-Classification/README.md

 ##### Keras
 * Please follow this [link](https://keras.io/#installation) for installing Keras.
-* or one could directly follow these:
+  Or one could directly follow these:

   *To install Keras, cd to the Keras folder and run the install command:*